 Dharmendra discharged from hospital, family opts for home treatment

-The 89-year-old actor was discharged from the hospital days after he was admitted there for some tests, which were not disclosed by the family and hospital authorities.
+The family and hospital authorities did not go into any details about the tests or his condition.

-MUMBAI: Veteran actor Dharmendra was discharged from the Breach Candy hospital in south Mumbai on Wednesday morning and will continue his recovery at home, the family said.
+MUMBAI: Veteran actor Dharmendra was discharged from the Breach Candy hospital on Wednesday morning and will continue his recovery at home, his family and doctor said amid intense speculation about his health.

-The 89-year-old actor was discharged from the hospital days after he was admitted there for some tests, which were not disclosed by the family and hospital authorities.
+The 89-year-old actor was discharged from the south Mumbai hospital days after he was admitted there for tests.
+The family and hospital authorities did not go into any details about the tests or his condition.

+In a statement, the family urged for privacy and asked people to respect the actor, reminding them that "he loves you", a reference to how Dharmendra signs off many of his Instagram videos to fans.

 "Mr. Dharmendra has been discharged from the hospital and will continue his recovery at home.
 We kindly request the media and the public to refrain from any further speculation and to respect his and the family’s privacy during this time.

 "We appreciate everyone’s love, prayers, and good wishes for his continued recovery, good health, and long life.
-Please respect him because he loves you," son Sunny Deol's PR representative said in a statement.
+Please respect him because he loves you," son Sunny Deol's PR representative said on behalf of the family.

-An ambulance was seen leaving the hospital for Dharmendra’s elder son Sunny Deol's residence in suburban Juhu.

-On Tuesday, several media outlets reported about Dharmendra's death but the family refuted it and urged for privacy.
+Media crews were parked outside both the hospital and the Deol home for the last couple of days since news came in that Dharmendra had been put on a ventilator.

+Dharmendra's daughter Esha Deol and wife Hema Malini on Tuesday slammed sections of the media for their false reports.

 “The media seems to be in over-drive and spreading false news.
 My father is stable and recovering.
 We request everyone to give our family privacy.
-Thank you for the prayers for papa’s speedy recovery,” daughter Esha wrote on Instagram on Tuesday.
+Thank you for the prayers for papa’s speedy recovery,” daughter Esha wrote on Instagram.

 Dharmendra’s wife, actor-politician Hema Malini, also criticised “irresponsible” media coverage of the veteran actor’s health in a post on X on Tuesday.